Emanuel-de-Jong/KBOTs-Mixes-Classifier/README.md

 Finds the right playlist for a new song.

 ## TODO
-- Research Mert data format
+- Confusion matrix
+- Better CNN structure
-- Save training data per song
+- Full training data with smaller size
-- Keras CNN with time
+- Experiment CNN structure details
-- run never scales the data!
+- Model for playlist subsets

 ## Requirements
 - ffmpeg